zlockewtg/RLinf/docs/source/index.rst

 **RLinf is fast with:**

+- Hybrid mode with fine-grained pipelining: achieves a **120%+** throughput improvement compared to other frameworks.
-- Online Scaling Strategy: dynamically scales training resources, with GPU switching performed within seconds.
+- Automatic Online Scaling Strategy: dynamically scales training resources, with GPU switching completed within seconds, further improving efficiency by 20–40% while preserving the on-policy nature of RL algorithms.
-- Auto-scheduling Strategy: automatically selects the most suitable execution mode based on the training workload.
-- Improves efficiency by 20-40% while preserving the on-policy property of RL algorithms.

 **RLinf is flexible and easy to use with:**